 Gregory has kept praying …. day after day.
 Once when he fell asleep praying at night, an angel of the Lord appeared to him.
 Gregory, don’t be afraid, your prayer was heard in the Heaven, and I was sent to open your mind why it is so.
 Then the angel had taken him up in the air where the monk heard the single sounds of a bell.
-What are the sounds, and what are they for? he asked the angel These sounds of the holy prayers, was an answer.
+What are the sounds, and what are they for? he asked the angel.
+These sounds of the holy prayers, was an answer.
 Why are the sounds so weak and why they are so few for people are praying in the church now?
 I will show you and you will understand, reply the angel.
 After that the angel took Gregory down, exact to the midst of his fellow worshipers, but nobody could see him.
-Amazingly now Gregory could read the thoughts of the people in the church.
-Do you believe that our pastor also can read thoughts while preaching?
-Please don’t sweat, our secrets will not exposed, at least for now.
-But the thoughts of the people from the movie were exposed.

-So, as Gregory had read all kind of thoughts he became greatly embarrassed, except with one girl; she prayed from all her heart believing in God’s mercy may shown to her dad.
-O Lord, please return my dad to me.
-O Lord, you are merciful.
-Please save, have mercy, and heal my dad.
+Since Gregory could read all kinds of thoughts, he was very embarrassed, with the exception of one girl who prayed with all her heart, believing that God would show His mercy to her father.
+O Lord, please return my dad to our family.
+O Lord, you are very merciful.
+Please save us, have mercy, and heal my dad from addiction.
 Dear and loving God, help him give up drinking.
 Help him, I beg you.
-Do you see, that girl, she is praying with faith and love, her grief mixes with hope? said the angel.
-When the priest had awaked from the dream he felt himself very shamefully; then he bowed his knees, and prayed, O Lord, forgive me a sinner!
+Then the angel said: Do you see, that girl, she is praying with faith and love, her grief mixes with hope?
+Soon after the priest had awaken from the dream.
+He felt himself very shamefully; then he bowed his knees, and prayed, O Lord, forgive me a sinner!
 For I doubted Your great mercy I repent.
 O Lord, I repent, O Lord!
 I repent.
 O Lord.
 Have mercy on me, a sinner!
 O Lord!

-We are not immunized against anxiety, fear, discontent or doubts, however we have powerful remedy against such infections.
-This sermon may help see the forest for the trees.
 Imagine, how happy would it be if we have the same unwavering faith and hope as the prophets and the apostles who gave us the examples how to endure sufferings and afflictions.
-And again, how happy would it be if we would never doubt God’s lovingkindness toward us or being dissatisfied with what we have already had.
+And again, how happy would it be if we would never doubt God’s loving kindness toward us who from pure heart want to change for better.
 The Scripture reminds us that God did not make death; neither does he delight when the living perish but stop to sin and repent.